UNDP South Africa: Service delivery and democratic governance

-Strengthening Democratic Governance aims to assist the South African Government to reposition the public sector to enhance the quality-of-service delivery through innovation, with an emphasis on providing services to historically disadvantaged communities.
+Strengthening Democratic Governance aims to assist the South African Government in repositioning the public sector to enhance the quality of service delivery through innovation, with an emphasis on providing services to historically disadvantaged communities.
 The outcome would be women and marginalized groups that are able to participate meaningfully in decision-making and access justice, state institutions that deliver effective public services to all, and oversight bodies that are strengthened.
 Some of the projects under this programme include: